Characters: Bleach Vandenreich

 and the Grand Master of the Sternritter.
 A quiet, dispassionate man, he's not spoiling for a fight but doesn't hesitate to kill or to provoke an enemy into attacking.

 His Quincy cross manifests as a slender cruciform sword.

 - Badass Boast: Haschwalth's first major introduction consisted of him saying, "Shiver in fear, Soul Reapers.
 The Sternritter have come to purge you."

 - Bishōnen: Tall, slim, pale and pretty.
 He looks delicate but he could stand within close proximity of Yamamoto's bankai without flinching.

-- The Dragon: Whenever the Sternritters are shown as a group, he is at the head of the formation, commanding.
+- The Dragon: Whenever the Sternritter are shown as a group, he is at the head of the formation, commanding.
 He accompanies Yhwach almost everywhere and seems to be one of the few to hear his orders directly from the Emperor.
-Bazz-B claims no Sternritter would "bat an eyelash" should Haschwalth be announced Yhwach's successor, and Chapter 547 gives his title as "Grand Master".
+Bazz-B claims no Sternritter would "bat an eyelash" should Haschwalth be announced Yhwach's successor, and his title is "Grand Master" of the Sternritter.